 Common Questions about a Rwanda Gorilla Safari

 How much trekking is involved – Each trekking group is assigned to a group of gorillas.
-This means your gorilla tracking experience will vary from 3 hours to up to 6 or 7 hours.
+This means your gorilla tracking experience will vary from 2 hours to 6 or even 8 hours.
 (They consider fitness when assigning walkers to specific groups.
 The fitter walkers will head to the furthermost groups of gorillas but this is not an exact science as you can imagine!)
 So you need to be prepared to walk for some hours in what can be muddy wet conditions.

-Can anyone go gorilla tracking?– this is uphill walking at altitude so a fair amount of fitness is required.
-But it is not a route march so the pace is not strenuous.
+Can anyone go gorilla tracking?– this is uphill walking at an altitude, so a fair amount of fitness is required because, it is not a route march so the pace is not strenuous.
 However the terrain and altitude will make it a relatively arduous experience.
 Generally speaking the Volcanoes National Park in Rwanda offers a greater chance of seeing the gorillas without needing to trek for 6 hours.
-You should also note that only above 15 years of age are allowed to go gorilla tracking.
+You should also note that the allowed age for gorilla tracking is 15 years and above.

 Chances of seeing the gorillas? – Nothing is guaranteed with any wildlife safari and gorilla tracking is no different.
 Having said that, they do try to maximize your chances by sending out trackers early in the morning.
 With radio contact to both locate and then stay with the gorillas so that hopefully your trekking guide will have a good sense of where he needs to get to when you set out.
 So nearly everyone sees the gorillas.
-If your budget allows, staying longer than one full day and purchasing two permits for gorilla trekking.
-This will increase your chances.
+If your budget allows, staying longer than one full day and purchasing two permits for gorilla trekking will enhance your experience.

 Gorilla Tracking in Uganda or Rwanda?

 Broadly speaking Gorilla tracking in Rwanda is easier than in Uganda.
-The Bwindi Impentrable Forest in Rwanda is further from Kampala (7 hours drive).
+The Bwindi Impenetrable Forest in Uganda is further from Kampala (9-10 hours drive).
 The treks are on average a little longer and sometimes you start high and need to trek downwards to reach the gorillas.
 What goes down must come up which means you are often hiking uphill later on in the day.
-Given the distance, we recommend allowing 3 nights/2 full days for gorilla trekking but the permits considerably cost less in Uganda ($600)
+Given the distance between Kampala and Bwindi we recommend 3 days/2 nights for a gorilla trekking safari.
+The plus is gorilla permits considerably cost less in Uganda ($700) each.

-The Volcanoes National Park in Rwanda lies only 2 hours from Kigali so it is easier to combine a short visit to Rwanda for gorilla tracking with a safari in Tanzania or Kenya for example.
+The Volcanoes National Park in Rwanda lies only 2 hours from Kigali, so it is easier to combine a short visit to Rwanda for gorilla tracking with a safari in Tanzania or Kenya for example.
 Generally speaking the trekking is a little easier as there are some groups which tend to stay relatively close to the park headquarters.
-However the permits are a truly darn expensive ( $1500).
+However the permits are more costly ( $1500).
 Allow 1 day/2 nights or more if you have the budget.